 GasanMamo Insurance Limited is a limited liability company incorporated in Malta.
-The Company was formed in 1999 after a merger between two leading insurance providers - Gasan Insurance Agency Ltd. and Galdes & Mamo Ltd. In 2003, the Company was transformed from an agency into an insurance Company and was licensed by the MFSA to write general insurance business in Malta in terms of Section 7 of the Insurance Business Act 1998.
+The Company was formed in 1999 after a merger between two leading insurance providers - Gasan Insurance Agency Limited And Galdes & Mamo Limited In 2003, the Company was transformed from an agency into an insurance company and was licensed by the MFSA to write general insurance business in Malta in terms of Section 7 of the Insurance Business Act 1998.
 The Company was also granted rights to provide services under the Freedom of Services Legislation in terms of the European Passporting Rights in several European Countries.

-The parent Company of GasanMamo Insurance Limited is Gasan Group Limited, a Company registered in Malta, with its registered address at Gasan Centre Level 4, Triq il-Merghat, Zone 1, Central Business District, Birkirkara, Malta.
-The ultimate parent Company of GasanMamo is J.A.G.
+The parent company of GasanMamo Insurance Limited is Gasan Group Limited, a company registered in Malta, with its registered address at Gasan Centre, Mriehel Bypass, The Central Business District, Birkirkara, Malta.
+The ultimate parent company of GasanMamo is J.A.G.
 Limited.
 The ultimate controlling party of GasanMamo Insurance Limited and J.A.G.
 Limited is Mr J. A. Gasan.

 Personal lines is an area where the Company is particularly strong, having one of the largest motor portfolios and significant business in home, boat and travel insurance.
 GasanMamo also has substantial business on the commercial front participating on a cross section of risks and featuring as a participant on many of the country's largest risks.
-The Company derives 79.9% of its GWP from risks written in Malta, whilst most of the other risks are written in Greece, Cyprus, and France.
+The Company derives 81.4% of its GWP from risks written in Malta, whilst most of the other risks are written in Greece, Cyprus, and France.